learn-co-curriculum/dsc-statistical-measures-lab/README.md

 import numpy as np
 from scipy import stats

-# Assign `measure` to the mean, median, or mode of the sales data
+# Assign measure_central_tendency to the mean, median, or mode of the sales data
 measure_central_tendency = None

 print(f"""